Cabbage and Ground Beef (One Pot)

 3. Add the Cabbage & Peeled Tomatoes.

-4. Cover and Simmer: Simmer on low-heat until the cabbage is tender.
+4. Cover and Simmer: Simmer on low heat until the cabbage is tender.

 A white Dutch oven filled with chopped cabbage, then tomatoes are added, a spoon stirring the mixture and covered with a lid.

-Variations for Serving
+Options for Serving

-• Enjoy this recipe served over quinoa (as we did here below in the photo), or over rice for a hearty meal.
+• Serve it over quinoa (as we did here below in the photo)

 A white plate with cooked quinoa served with cabbage and ground beef on top.